uma-victor1/fine-grained-permission/project/docs.md

-# Fine-Grained Security for AI Agents
+# Fine-Grained Permissions for AI Agents

-This example demonstrates implementing a secure financial advisor agent using PydanticAI with four distinct security perimeters.
+This example demonstrates implementing a secure financial advisor agent using PydanticAI with four distinct access control perimeters.
 It shows how to build a production-ready AI system that enforces certification requirements, regulatory compliance, and proper risk management.

 Demonstrates: